CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/index.md

 <h2><u><center>Attack themes</center></u></h2>
 <div class="abstract_textbox">
     <p>
-        The attack themes(column headings) are a combination of the Bryant Kill Chain and themes that have emerged from the literature review.
-The Bryant Kill Chain was selected over the Lockheed Martin Cyber Kill Chain and the FireEye Attack Life Cycle because not all the phases are network-focused.
-The Bryant Kill Chain is an evolution of the Cyber Kill Chain and the Attack Life cycle but from a network perspective.
+        The attack themes are a combination of the Bryant Kill Chain and themes that have emerged from the literature review.
+The Lockheed Martin Cyber Kill Chain and the Mandiant Attack Life Cycle were not chosen as attack models because they contain phases that happen on the host.
+For this reason, the Bryant Kill Chain was selected because it is an evolution of the LockHeed Martin Cyber Kill Chain and the Mandiant Attack Life cycle but from a network perspective.
     </p>
     <div style="padding-left: 10%;">
     <div style="float: left; width: 50%;">